ClintEsteMadera/articles-api/Readme.md

 Simple Restful CRUD API that allows users to manage users and articles.
 Using Node.js, Express and MongoDB.

+## Pre-Requisites

+At the moment, this project needs a Mongo Server to be running in the localhost in order to work / run tests.

 ## Steps to Setup

 1. Install dependencies